About Us

 Neither of us was really interested in getting another dog, but we agreed to meet Miss Bea.
 Of course, as soon as Miss Bea was in Linda's arms (and put her head on Linda's shoulder and snuggled in), we both knew that we had just fallen in love with another dog—and it had taken Miss Bea less than 30-seconds to win us over.

-Now that Miss Bea has been with us for just over a year, we feel most fortunate to have such a wonderful little dog—well behaved, obedience trained (well at least when she feels like it), and she doesn't beg for food.
+Now that Miss Bea has been with us for just over six years, we feel most fortunate to have such a wonderful little dog—well behaved, obedience trained (well at least when she feels like it), and she doesn't beg for food.

-When we toured British Columbia last year, we discovered that Miss Bea has a sweet tooth.
+When we toured British Columbia in 2006, we discovered that Miss Bea has a sweet tooth.
 We had stopped in Pouce Coupe to enjoy a local small-town parade celebrating Canada Day (July 1st).
 We stopped for soft-serve ice cream cones after the parade.
-When Linda handed a cone throught the window to Mike, without any hesitation, Miss Bea dove right in and started licking and eating the cone!
+When Linda handed a cone through the window to Mike, without any hesitation, Miss Bea dove right in and started licking and eating the cone!

 pic of dog eating ice cream